Third Workshop on Multilingual Surface Realisation

 - Surface-oriented spoken language generation

-- Application of surface realization for grammatical error correction
+- Application of surface realisation for grammatical error correction

 - NLG in surface-oriented paraphrasing